semiod-github/semiod-github.github.io/udemy2.md

      5. A pod in kubernetes represents a group of one or more application containers, and some shared resources for those containers.
 	-IP address, volume and containerized apps.
-	Conatiners within a Pod share an Ip address and port space and can find ecah other via localhost.
+	Containers within a Pod share an Ip address and port space and can find each other via localhost.
 	A pod always runs on a Node
 	A Node is a worker machine in Kubernetes
-	Ecah Node is managed by the Master
+	Each Node is managed by the Master
 	A Node can have multiple Pods.
      6. Kubernetes Objects is basically a record of intent that you pass on to the Kubernetes cluster.
 Once you create the object, kubernetes system